nzy1997/TensorQEC.jl/docs/src/tndecoder.md

 The gray circles represent the syndrome and the brown circles represent the logical operators.
 The marginal maximum a posteriori (MMAP) decoding problem is to find the most probable logical sector, given the syndrome and marginalize out the error pattern on qubits.

-Now we can update the syndrome into our tensor network.
+The contraction order of the tensor network is optimized by the optimizer `decoder.optimizer` and the optimal contraction order is stored in `compiled_decoder.optcode`.

 ```@example tndecoder
-mmap = TensorQEC.update_syndrome!(compiled_decoder.mmap, syndrome, 7)
+contraction_complexity(compiled_decoder.optcode,uniformsize(compiled_decoder.optcode, 2))
 ```

-Now we can decode the syndrome:
+Now we can decode the syndrome.
+The decoding process is to update the syndrome into the tensor network, and then contract the tensor network to get the marginal probability.
+According to the maximum marginal probability, we can get the most probable logical sector.

 ```@example tndecoder
 result = decode(compiled_decoder, syndrome)